jamestjsp/CLC2CSV/README.md

 **Section 1**:
 The first section of the .clc file contains header information in the following order:
+Line#
-Line	1.	filename of the Input file
+1.	filename of the Input file
 2.	description from Line 1 of the Input file
 3.	number of tags extracted
 4.	number of tags per section
 5.	beginning time of extraction (MM-DD-YYYY(blank)hh:mm:ss)
 6.	sample period of extraction
 7.	number of samples extracted

 **Section 2**: